igordejanovic/rustemo/docs/src/introduction.md

 Only LR is implemented at the moment.
 See the roadmap in the [README](https://github.com/igordejanovic/rustemo/#roadmap-tentative).
 ```

-Basically, these kind of tools, based on some kind of declarative specification
+Basically, this kind of tools, based on some kind of declarative specification
 (formal grammar), produce a program that can transform unstructured text (a
 sequence of characters, or more generally a sequence of tokens) to a structured
 (tree-like or graph-like) form which is easier to further analyse